-If you cannot find the light components in Library, add the Qt Quick 3D module to your project as instructed in Adding and Removing Modules.
+If you cannot find the light components in Components, add the Qt Quick 3D module to your project as instructed in Adding and Removing Modules.

 Note: If you select Qt 5 as the Target Qt Version when creating your project, the available light components and their properties will be slightly different.
 The properties may also be situated differently in the Properties view.